 We’ve come to the end of an exciting series of testing and an epic showdown of Linode vs DigitalOcean vs Vultr vs Upcloud vs Hetzner.
 So what is our conclusion?

-- Undoubtedly, Hetzner is providing the best value for money, but only has data centres in Germany and Finland.
-Thus, only fit for Europe (you do want servers as close as to the visitors of your servers).
+- Undoubtedly, Hetzner is providing the best value for money, but only has data centres in Germany, The United States and Finland.

 - If you need access to more server locations, Vultr High Frequency and Upcloud can handle the most concurrent visitors (before they become slower).